How to Name Your Photography Business for Professional Photographers

 When you first start out as a photographer, you may fall into the wedding photography niche and absolutely love it.
-But, as time goes on, you may want to shift into family photography or maternity/newborn photography.
-So, even though you might love your current focus, choose a name that can evolve with you.
-You don’t want to be stuck with “Rainbow Wedding Photography” if you’re trying to pivot into another niche down the road.
+But, as time goes on, you may want to shift into family, newborn, or maternity photography.
+So, even though you might love your current niche, consider choosing a name that can evolve and grow with you.
+You don’t want to be stuck with “Rainbow Wedding Photography” if you’re trying to pivot into newborns down the road.

 Once you choose a name, write it down.
 Examine it from all angles.
-Will it look good on a website page, a business card, or even a t-shirt?
+Will it look good on a website page, a business card, or even on branded materials?
 Is it easy to read?
+Is it easy to spell?
 Not only does your photography business name have to sound appealing, but it needs to look appealing as well.
 Your business name will be on EVERYTHING, so it’s important that it’s visually attractive and easy to read when it’s written out.

 YES.
-Using your personal name, or some version of it, in your photography business name is a great idea.
-Using your personal name would ensure that your business name is unique and memorable (unless you have an incredibly common or incredibly elaborate name).
-This option also ensures that your business name is versatile if you choose to change paths down the road.
+Using your personal name, or some version of it, in the naming of your photography business is a great idea.
+It would would ensure that your business name is unique and memorable (unless you have an incredibly common or incredibly elaborate name) to you and your location.
+This option also ensures that your business name will stay versatile if you choose to change niches or directions down the road.

 The only downside (or at least something for you to consider) that comes with naming your business after yourself, is that your name is now associated with your business.
 So, if a client searches for your business through google or social media, they may come across your personal pages.
 If this isn’t a problem for you, great.
 But if you are active on social media, you may want to consider a different name, or at least tweaking it so clients can’t connect the dots.
 You could also use your first and middle name, or a middle and last, if you want to keep your personal life personal but still want to use some version of your name in your photography business name.

 When it comes to choosing a name for your photo business, don’t stress.
-If you’re having a hard time, sit down and start writing keywords.
-Write down words that you feel represent you and your business goals.
+If you’re having a hard time, sit down and brainstorm keywords.
+Write down keywords that you feel represent you personally and your business goals.
 Before you know it, the perfect business name will jump right off of the page.
-Looking for more business strategy advice?
-Schedule your free consultation call with me today!